CrocoFactory/sensei/docs/learn/user_guide/motivation.md

 Let's compare "vanilla" and `pydantic` versions:

-1) The vanilla version requiring throwing an exception in every template situation.
+1) The vanilla version requiring throwing an exception in every boilerplate situation.
    The pydantic version only requires throwing an exception when due date is invalid.
    In other cases it validates all automatically, according to type hints and such params as `max_length`.